adamtulinius/direnv-k8s/README.md

 1.  create a directory named `$name`
 1.  create a symlink from `create-environment.sh` to `$name/.envrc`
 1.  cd into the directory, and notice that direnv complains about the env not being allowed yet
-1. READ THROUGH THE ENTIRY `.envrc` (or `create-environment.sh`) SCRIPT, AND CONFIRM THAT IT DOESN'T DO ANYTHING NASTY!
+1. READ THROUGH THE ENTIRE `.envrc` (or `create-environment.sh`) SCRIPT, AND CONFIRM THAT IT DOESN'T DO ANYTHING NASTY!
-1. If happy with the above, run `direnv allow .`
+1.  if happy with the above, run `direnv allow .`

 Repeat the above steps for each k8s environment you want to access.